ravi0131/basic-pwa/README.md

-# Simple Web app
+# Simple Grocry PWA
+A simple webapp to do your groceries

-+ TODO: Before deploying add your link to the realtime db in firebase in index.js
++ Before deploying add your link to the realtime db in firebase in index.js